coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

   - How should we organize branches to avoid conflicts?
 objectives:
   - Avoid conflicts, avoid double work, avoid losing patches.
+keypoints:
+  - Short-lived, well defined feature branches minimize risk of conflicts.
+  - Fix bugs on main development line, not in feature branches.
 ---

 ## Avoiding conflicts

+- Develop on feature branches!
 - Conflicts can be avoided if you think and talk with your colleagues before committing.
-- Think and plan to which branch you will commit to.
-- Fortran people: modifying common blocks often causes conflicts.
-- Modifying global data often causes conflicts.
 - Monolithic entangled spaghetti-code maximizes risk of conflicts.
 - Modular programming minimizes risk of conflicts.
-- Ball-of-mud branches for "everything" maximize risk of conflicts.
-- One branch for one task only.
 - Resolve conflicts early.
-- If the branch affects code that is likely to be modified by others, the branch should:
+- If a branch affects code that is likely to be modified by others, the branch should:
-  - be short-lived and/or merge often to the main development line
+  - be short-lived and/or merge often to the main development line.
-  - merge the main development line often to stay up-to-date
+  - merge the main development line often to stay up-to-date.

 ---

-## Develop separate features on separate branches
+## Develop on feature branches

+- Keeps bugs away from the main development line.
+- Divide and conquer: do not create a branch for "everything".
+- The more you do on one branch the longer it will take until you can reintegrate it, and vice versa

+### When is a good moment to merge?

+- Feature branches merge to `master` typically once (at the end of their lifetime).
+- But there may be good reasons for merging branches to `master` more often (release branch).
+- For modular projects with write-protected `master` and code review and very high discipline:
+    - You typically should not merge `master` except the occasional `git cherry-pick`.
+- For entangled projects where most of the development happens directly on `master`:
+    - It is good to merge `master` to your topic branch often to stay in sync with main development line.
+    - Merge conflicts should be resolved early.

+### How to test combinations of features?

+- I develop `feature-a`, my colleague develops `feature-b`.
+- Both are not ready yet to go into the main line.
+- How can we test their combination?
+- Do not cross-merge feature branches.
+- Reason: if `feature-a` becomes ready, it cannot be integrated to the main line because it is then diluted with `feature-b`.
+- Test combinations on integration branches.
+- Integration branches only receive merges, we do not "work" on them.
+- Same holds for testing combinations with the main line.
+- The main line should ideally be an integration branch.

+---

+## Encountering a bug while working on a feature branch

 Common situation:

-- You create a branch for your new feature that you are working on.
-- While working on your feature you discover a defect or bug that has nothing to do with your new feature.
+- While working on your feature branch you discover a defect or bug that has nothing to do with your new feature.
-- Or you see some ugly code and want to clean it up.
 - You are a responsible developer and you do not want to leave this defect.
 - You decide to fix this defect right on your new branch "while at it".
 - This is probably a **bad idea** - why?